 Andrews - History

 No doubt Native Americans took advantage of the natural bounty of the Suwannee and the neighboring forest.
-By around 7500 BC the Native American population increased, and people began to settle, at least for a time, along rivers and lakes.
+By around 7500 BC, the Native American population increased, and people began to settle, at least for a time, along rivers and lakes.
 They fished, gathered freshwater snails and hunted deer.
-Within Andrews on the bluff above the Suwannee are the remains of an ancient hunting and fishing camp.
-When Spanish explorer Narvarez crossed the Suwannee thousands of years later, his men called it River of the Deer.
-Later, Indians escaping to Florida from other parts of the Southeast named it Suwani, meaning “echo river” in Creek.
-Sound echoes from the river’s limestone bluffs, especially when the water is low.
+Within Andrews, on the bluff above the Suwannee, are the remains of an ancient hunting and fishing camp.
+When the Spanish explorer Narvarez crossed the Suwannee thousands of years later, his men called it River of the Deer.
+Later, Native Americans escaping to Florida from other parts of the Southeast named it Suwani, meaning “echo river” in Creek.
+Sounds echo from the river’s limestone bluffs, especially when the water is low.

-In the early part of the 1900s what was later to become Andrews was subject to a wide range of uses, including open range livestock grazing.
+In the early part of the 1900s, what was later to become Andrews Wildlife Management Area was subject to a wide range of uses, including open range livestock grazing.

 The state purchased the land in 1985 through the Save Our Rivers and Conservation and Recreation Lands programs.